jolt-community

 }

-Thus the @ wildcard is the mean “copy the value of the data at this level in the tree, to the output”.
+Thus, the @ wildcard means “copy the value of the data at this level in the tree, to the output”.

 Advanced @ sign wildcard.
-The format is lools like “@(3,title)”, where “3” means go up the tree 3 levels and then lookup the key “title” and use the value at that key.
+The format looks like “@(3,title)”, where “3” means go up the tree 3 levels and then look up the key “title” and use the value at that key.

 Reading from (input) and writing to (output) JSON Arrays is fully supported.